Table of contents

 Why does this matter?
 Well, after some time spent using not properly configured CRM, you will quickly discover that you consider using it as a requirement, rather than a help for your daily work.

-Ultimately, a CRM should help you succeed in the work you’re doing and not distract you from daily activities, acting as a necessary evil.
+Ultimately, a CRM integration should help you succeed in the work you’re doing and not distract you from daily activities, acting as a necessary evil.

 This will often lead to chaos and your data flowing in a CRM without any goal or structure.